This article is inspired from two sources.

 I usually summarize my article at the end, but this time let me summarize first and we will understand the article next.

-Summary : Transaction have no effect over memory variables.
+Summary: Transaction has no effect over memory variables.
 When UPDATE statement is applied over any table (physical or memory) all the updates are applied at one time together when the statement is committed.

-First of all I suggest that you read the article listed above about Effect of transaction on local variable.
-As seen there local variables are independent from any transaction effect.
+First of all I suggest that you read the article listed above about the effect of transaction on local variant.
+As seen there local variables are independent of any transaction effect.

 Example 1: